colo76/sample-websocket/README.md

 ### sample-websocket-tyrus

-A simple Web Sockets server build using tyrus.
+A simple webSocket server coded using tyrus.
 Tyrus is the open source JSR 356 - Java API for WebSocket reference implementation

-In this example we deploy a Websocket endpoint which checks if a given word is Palindrom or not.
+In this example we deploy a WebSocket endpoint which checks if a given word is Palindrom or not.

 Example: Neuquen is Palindrom